Heinrich Finkelstein

-Heinrich Finkelstein (31 July 1865 in Leipzig, Germany – 28 January 1942 in Santiago de Chile), was a German Jewish pediatrician and a pioneer in pediatric nutrition.
+Heinrich Finkelstein (31 July 1865 in Leipzig, Germany – 28 January 1942 in Santiago, Chile) was a German Jewish pediatrician and a pioneer in pediatric nutrition.

 Life

-His father was a businessman and the head of the local Jewish community in Leipzig.
-Heinrich studied first Natural Sciences in Munich and Leipzig, and eventually awarded a Ph.D. in Geology.
-Only then he began the study of Medicine, graduating in 1892.
+Finkelstein's father was a businessman and the head of the local Jewish community in Leipzig.
+Heinrich first studied first natural sciences in Munich and Leipzig, and was eventually awarded a Ph.D. in geology.
+Only then did he began the study of medicine, graduating in 1893.

 Career

-He chose to specialize in Pediatrics under Prof. Otto Heubner, following him from Leipzig to Berlin, where Heubner had been appointed as the first professor of Pediatrics at the Charité.
+Finkelstein chose to specialize in pediatrics under Prof. Otto Heubner, following him from Leipzig to Berlin, where Heubner had been appointed as the first professor of Pediatrics at the Charité.
 From 1901 to 1918 Finkelstein was the assistant medical director of the Berlin Asylum Kürassierstraße for Children and the Municipal Orphanage, where he combined medical skills with social commitment.

 In 1910 Finkelstein, together with Langstein, von Pfaundler, von Pirquet, and Salge, founded the Zeitschrift für Kinderheilkunde.

 In 1918, after the death of Adolf Aron Baginsky, he was appointed Medical Director of the Emperor and Empress Frederick Children's Hospital in Berlin.
 His scientific work was mainly on eating disorders, skin diseases and birth-related damage to the newborn.